Champagne Krug: History

 After Paul's death in 1910, he was succeeded by his son, Joseph Krug II.
 However, during World War I Joseph II was taken prisoner and his wife Jeanne played a key role in the House, at a time when the Western Front divided the region between the Allies and the Germans.
 After the war, Joseph II's slow recovery led to his nephew Jean Seydoux becoming joint manager in 1924.
 In that decade, too, the Krug 1926 and 1928 vintages were created, which have been considered by critics to be amongst the greatest Champagnes.
 The lawyer and wine writer Maurice Healey observed in 1940 that "Krug holds my allegiance as the king of them all; my recollection does not go beyond the Krug 1919, but that was truly an excellent wine.
 And Krug 1928 must be the best wine made in the present century."

 By the mid-1930s, Paul Krug II, the son of Joseph II, was active in the business and would go on to become head of the House from 1959 to 1977.
 His father died in 1967, by which time he was, according to Patrick Forbes, "one of the most popular and respected figures in the Champagne district".

 In 1962 Henri Krug, the son of Paul II, joined the management, as did his brother Remi three years later.
 Their arrival was followed by a series of innovations, including extensions in the range of Champagnes.
+Henri Krug became president of the family company in 1977.
 In 1979, for the first time, a graduate winemaker joined the House.
-In January 1999 the House became part of LVMH and by 2007, the brothers, while remaining on the tasting committee, had stepped down from day-to-day responsibilities.
+In January 1999, Krug was sold by Rémy Cointreau to LVMH.
+In 2002, Henri Krug stepped down, naming his son Olivier to replace him.
+By 2007, the brothers, while remaining on the tasting committee, had stepped down from day-to-day responsibilities.
 In 2009 Olivier Krug, the son of Henri, became House director.

-In 2022, Ryuchi Sakamoto released a symphony, “Suite for Krug in 2008”, about his experiences tasting Krug champagne in 2008.
+In 2022, Ryuchi Sakamoto released a symphony, "Suite for Krug in 2008", about his experiences tasting Krug champagne in 2008.